vasyliev123/tgshopbotbitcoin/README.md

 2. Install the project requirements with `pip3 install -r requirements.txt`
 3. _Optional: run `pip3 install coloredlogs` to have colored logging output._
 3. Run `python3 -OO core.py` to generate the configuration file.
-4. Open the config folder and edit the `config.ini` file following the contained instructions.
+4. Open the config folder and edit the `config.toml` file following the contained instructions.
-   - Ensure the `is_template` field is set to `no`.
-   - Select your preferred language, example `language = en_US`.
+   - Select your preferred language, example `language = en`.
    - Set your Telegram bot token obtained from the Telegram [Botfather](https://t.me/Botfather).
 5. Run `python3 -OO database.py` to generate the database tables.
 6. _Optional: customize the `strings.py` file_